Shopify App Frontends

-Frontends for Shopify Apps communicate with Gadget backends using your Gadget app's GraphQL API and the associated JS client for your application.
+Frontends for Shopify apps communicate with Gadget backends using your Gadget app's GraphQL API and the associated JS client for your application.
 There are a few different npm packages necessary for working with Gadget from a Shopify app frontend:

 Package | Description | Available from |